~ Why? What? ~

 The second thing you must do in any situation is to identify all of the other Whats that are there, with you, in it.
 Yes, I said any.
 This is a great mindset to have 24/7, so try to use it as often as possible.
 Keep in mind, Whats include people, places, times, ideas, intentions, items, colors, traits, and so much more.
 It includes every little detail that you can find out about.
 Be certain in your observations.
 Do not note down uncertainties, not yet.
 Observing is a critical first step towards understanding the truest reality, and observation is all about keeping track of What is real.
 I’ll tell you what, (pun intended) let’s use an example, shall we?

-The key here is to note that this last paragraph is NOT a collection of all you know.
+The key here is noticing what it is that you do NOT know.
 What you know, is that he walked out of the pub, that he stumbled a bit, that he kicked a horse, and that he was holding a beer bottle.
 That is What you know.
 All your other assumptions are ideas that you have, about How they MIGHT be connected.
 First, you should collect your Whats, and take your time doing it, making sure that all of them are known to be true, for certain.
 What I mean by this is, did you experience them through your 5 basic senses.
 Write them down as such: “I heard…”, “I saw…”, “I felt…”, “I smelled”, “I tasted…” and so on.
 NEVER WRITE THEM AS OUTSIDE OF YOU.
 It’s not “She missed me.”
 It’s “I heard her say that she missed me.”

 List out as many of those observations as you can.